 If you answered yes, then you are like millions of other people across the world who are looking to improve the way they manage their time.

 Time is our most precious commodity.
 Once you have used it, you can never get it back.
 Therefore its only natural to look for ways to improve your time management skills.
-But where should you start?
+Time management can be hard for those who have their own businesses, especially when it comes to clients, customers and making sure they meet a deadline.
+Luckily there are resources online for you to get the help you need, for example, invoice templates which might be helpful if you are dealing with payments.
+There is a lot that could help with your time management, but where should you start?

 In this article we run through 11 effective things you can do to improve your time management capabilities.
 Not only will these tips help boost your productivity but they will make sure you make the most of your time outside of work as well.

 If you’re an active professional, it is easy to get stuck in endless meetings, constant interruptions, and last-minute revisions.
 In many instances these situations throw you off your game plan and make it harder to meet your high-priority goals.

 While navigating these situations can seem daunting the solution is surprisingly simple.
 Creating a schedule for your day / week, as well as individual tasks allows you to block out time in your calendar that you can dedicate to specific tasks or areas of your business.